I Rebuilt My Company Site From My Phone (At the Gym)

 Dispatch is Anthropic's remote agent tool built on Claude.
 You give it instructions from a browser or your phone, and it handles execution: reading files, writing code, running terminal commands, making AWS API calls, deploying builds.
 No IDE, no SSH session, no local environment.

-I gave it context upfront: Next.js static export, deployed to S3 and CloudFront, TypeScript throughout, Tailwind CSS.
+I gave it context from our current site upfront: Next.js static export, deployed to S3 and CloudFront, TypeScript throughout, Tailwind CSS.
 It read the existing codebase, understood the patterns, and made changes that fit the way the project was already built.

 I also run a different setup for projects I'm actively developing locally.
 It's more DIY, requires more maintenance, and gives me something Dispatch doesn't: real-time streaming of everything Claude is doing.